bryanlammon/supra/readme.md

 -c/--autocref
 ```

-Turns the footnote cross-references in the `.docx` file into Microsoft Word fields, which can then be easily updated.
+Turns footnote cross-references into Microsoft Word fields, which can then be easily updated.

 This is useful for the editing stages of legal scholarship.
 The addition and subtraction of footnotes that often happens during editing can require updating cross-referenced footnote numbers.